-Based on the new analyses conducted for the Feasibility Study Supplement in 1992, this section of the Revised Draft Remedial Action Plan has been revised to reflect new information about the effectiveness of two soil remedial alternatives.
+Based on the new analyses conducted for the Feasibility Study Supplement in 1992, this section of the Draft Remedial Action Plan has been revised to reflect new information about the effectiveness of two soil remedial alternatives.
 It has also been revised to reflect new recommended remedial alternatives for three soil operable units and one of the groundwater operable units.
+A new section has been added which presents the plan for further investigation of groundwater impacts and remedial action to address soil impacts in Operable Unit S-5 (Section 6.4).
 Specific revisions are discussed below.